Sarony11/Learning-DevOps-with-AWS/README.md

 This repor contains freelabs for setting up an entire workflow and DevOps environment from a real-world perspective in AWS.
 Repo based on https://github.com/AWS-Devops-Projects/DevOps-The-Hard-Way-AWS.

 ## Techonology Stack
+### 1 AWS
+AWS will be our cloud plataform where to build the whole infrastructure.
+We are going to use resources like VPCs, subnets, ECR, IAM roles&policies and finally, a EKS cluster.

+But we are not going to enter to the AWS console but to use the CLI though Terraform to build the whole project.

+### 2 Terraform
+Terraform is going to be our IaaC application.
+Using Terraform we are going to keep track of changes, state and we are going to deploy all the infrastructure though this impressibe tool.

+### 3 Github
+Github will be our source of truth and where we are going to push all changes regarding terraform, docker, kubernetes code and the **main stone to automate CI/DD though Github Actions**.

+### 4 Docker
+We are going to use docker to create our Docker image and we will store it making use of ECR in AWS.

+### 5 Kubernetes
+Kubernetes will be used to run our Docker image.
+In this case, we will use EKS as the infrastructure where to orchestrate the container.

+### 8 Testing automation
+Finally, we are going to also apply an automatic terraform code testing app called Checkov.
+This will help us to keep our terraform code verified.

 ## Step by Step
 ### 1. Terraform and AWS configuration